portsoc/hangman-in-branches/README.md

 ## Objectives

 You can already see that our program is growing in size and complexity.
-Not only do we have rather large functions but the `index.js` script is also way too long.
+Not only do we have long functions that have repeated code, but `index.js` has way too many lines.

-This makes it harder to debug our code or develop it further.
+This makes it harder to read and debug our code or develop it further.
-So in this branch, we will not implement any new features and just spend our time breaking down the existing code into smaller but tightly related modules.
+So in this branch, we will try not implement any new features and just spend our time breaking down the existing code into smaller but tightly related modules.

 We encourage you to visit the resources on moodle before continuing.
-You should already be familiar with the concepts of modularisation and why it increases one's code quality.
+You should already be familiar with the concepts of modularisation and why it increases code quality.

 ## Implementation

 ### Grouping existing variables

-We have grouped our variables `hits`, `misses`, `guessed`, `word` and `onGoing` to in a single `gameState` variable.
+We have grouped our variables `hits`, `misses`, `guessed`, `word` and `onGoing` into a single variable called `gameState`.
-They are now all properties of `gameState`.
+All those variables are now properties of `gameState`.

 This will make more sense in the later branches (where `gameState` is fetched from the server).
-We have also simplified things by calculating lives from the `misses` array and removing the `lives` variable.
+We have also simplified things by calculating lives from the `misses` array.
+This means we don't need a separate `lives` variable.

 ### Extracting repeated code into new functions

-First, we have created a `safeRemove` function.
+We have started by creating a `safeRemove` function.
 This is because, on multiple occasions, we have used the same two lines of code to remove a DOM element.
-So we extracted these lines into a new function, called `safeRemove`, and reused it.
+So we have extracted these lines into a new function, called `safeRemove`, and we can reuse it.

+Note that Visual Studio Code has a shortcut for this action:
+First select a set of lines.
+Then right-click and select "Refactor".
+Afterwards select "Extract to function in module scope".

-Similarly, we have created the `create` and `feedback` functions.
+Similarly, we have created the `lives`, `hitsAndMisses`, `create` and `feedback` functions.

 We can then improve these functions in later branches.
 For example, we could improve `feedback` by displaying multiple DOM elements and giving them classes.
 The important benefit of our changes is that we only have to update the function's definition, not every place where it was used.

-Although our changes do not significantly decrease the volume of code, they help with the readability and maintainability of our code.
+Although our changes do not significantly decrease the volume of code, they help with the readability and maintainability.

 ### Extracting helper functions into a separate script